lxzyme/valorant-res-switcher/README.md

 ## how to use

-download the ps1 file and run it. press Q/W/E/R for quick switching or use the menu.
+download both files and run ValorantResSwitcher.bat (just double click it).

+press Q/W/E/R for quick switching or use the menu.

 - Q = 1920x1080
 - W = 1440x1080 (most popular)